maimbeeb/OnlineExam/README.md

 		This project uses Python to provide the backend functionality of the cookbook, including functions to add, edit or delete a recipe.
 	MySql Client { Version: 1.13.4 }
-		This project uses PyMongo which is a MongoDB driver for Python, used to access the MongoDB database.
+		This project uses MySql Client which is a driver for MySql, used to access the MySql database.
 	JSON
 		This project uses JSON to provide the core data for the cookbook, including recipes, users, categories, etc.
 	Django { Version: 2.2.6 }
-		This project uses the Flask microframework to bring the frontend and backend of the application together.
+		This project uses the Django framework to bring the frontend and backend of the application together.
 	MySQL
-		This project uses MongoDB which is used to contain the database collections.
+		This project uses MySQL which is used to contain the tables.
 	Font Awesome
 		This project uses Font Awesome to provide icons for the application.